Guidelines on Remote Learning for Elementary School Students (Revised May 14, 2020)

 School Day Schedule

-- Assignments will be scheduled upon a two-day rotation based on an even calendar day or an odd calendar day (March 25 = odd day, March 26 = even day, March 27 = odd day, March 30 = even day, etc.)
+Daily assignments will continue to be scheduled upon a two-day rotation based on an even calendar day or an odd calendar day.

 - Even Calendar Day - ELA and Social Studies will be assigned